MicrosoftDocs/bing-docs/bing-docs/bing-custom-search/overview.md

 # What is the Bing Custom Search API?

-The Bing Custom Search API enables you to create tailored ad-free search experiences for topics that you care about.
-You can specify the domains and webpages for Bing to search, as well as pin, boost, or demote specific content to create a custom view of the web and help your users quickly find relevant search results.
+The Bing Custom Search API enables you to create a tailored, ad-free search experiences for topics that your users care about.
+You specify the domains and webpages that Bing searches.
+You can also pin, boost, and demote specific content to create a custom view of the web that helps your users quickly find relevant content.

 ## Features